-E.1 Net proceeds and estimated expenses The total amount of the proceeds depends on the number of Depository Receipts sold.
-The estimated net proceeds will be EUR 40,000,000.
-The costs involved with the issue of the Depository Receipts will be approximately EUR 125,000.
+E.1 and estimated The total amount of the proceeds depends on the number of Depository Receipts sold.
+The estimated net expenses proceeds will be EUR 35,000,000.
+The costs involved

+T with the issue of the Depository Receipts will be approximately EUR 75,000.
 Estimated expenses charged to the investor: See E.7 below.
 E.2a Reasons for offer The Issuer will use the net proceeds from the Offering of the Depository Receipts entirely for the purchase of Shares in Fastned.
-The Offering is intended to finance the realisation of 201 fast charging stations in the Netherlands.
-E.3 Terms and conditions of the offer Maximum number of Depository Receipts available for issue On the date of this Prospectus, the share capital of Fastned consists of Shares with a nominal value of EUR 0.01 each.
-On the date of this Prospectus, 4,000,000 Shares are available for issue, with an aggregate nominal value of EUR 40,000.
-As one Depository Receipt is issued for one Share, the maximum number of Depository Receipts that could be issued on this date is also 4,000,000.
-The Depository Receipts and underlying Shares will be issued in tranches.
+The Offering is intended to finance the realisation of the remaining 163 fast charging stations in the Netherlands.
+E.3 Terms and conditions of the offer Maximum number of Depository Receipts available for issue the one On the date of this Prospectus, the share capital of Fastned consists of Shares with a nominal value of EUR 0.01 each.
+On the date of this Prospectus, 3,500,000 Shares are available for issue, with an aggregate nominal value of EUR 35,000.
+As one Depository Receipt is issued for one Share, the maximum number of Depository Receipts that could be issued on this date is also 3,500,000.
+The Depository Receipts and underlying Shares will be issued continuously.
 The existing Depository Receipt Holders will be diluted proportionate to the new issues.
-In the event of issues up to the maximum issue, the dilution will be 24.70%.
+In the event of issues up to the maximum issue, the dilution will be 21.88%.
 Issue Price Fastned has set the initial Issue Price of the Depository Receipts at EUR 10 per Depositary Receipt.
 The Board of Directors of Fastned maintains the right to change the Issue Price at any time based on current results, market demand for Depository Receipts and/or significant changes in the valuation of Fastned.
 Discounts on the purchase price or the transaction fee can be available to certain investors in certain periods.
 These discounts will be made public on the websites of Fastned and NPEX.
+Certain benefits may apply to groups of investors at certain times as may be communicated to Depository Receiptholders by the Issuer or Fastned from time to time, such as the membership of the Fastned Founders Club which is open to investors who purchase 2,500 or more Depository Receipts in the primary market.
+Details and conditions of the Fastned Founders Club can be found in the documents "Description of the Fastned Founders Club" and "Conditions relating to free lifetime charging for members of the Fastned Founders Club", each of which is incorporated by reference into this Prospectus.